Modify exiv2/actions.cpp return -3/253 when no metadata has been found.

 o Error "No (Exif|IPTC|XMP) data found in the file" is reported without giving -v argument, but only if no data of another requested type is present.

-#6 Updated by Robin Mills over 3 years ago
+#6 Updated by Robin Mills about 4 years ago

 r3566 Thank you very much to Thomas for working on this and providing the patch.

 I've modified Thomas code slightly and hope not to have introduced a bug.
 If I have, I'll take ownership and fix it.
 I've also updated test files which are impacted.
 The test file output is modified because it now (correctly in my opinion) reports when no metadata is available to match the request.

-#7 Updated by Robin Mills over 3 years ago
+#7 Updated by Robin Mills about 4 years ago

 - Status changed from Assigned to Resolved